sdbecker-zz/Getting_Cleaning_Data/CodeBook.md

 For instance _tBodyAcc.std (X,Y,Z): [Columns 2-4]_ are averages of tBodyAcc.std
 taken over the three axials X,Y and Z and shown in columns 2,3 and 4.

+The units are all normalised time values if the variable starts with 't', or it is a normalised frequency value if the variable starts with 'f'.
+Note the values are normalized between (-1,1).

 * tBodyAcc.std (X,Y,Z): [Columns 2-4]
 * tGravityAcc.std (X,Y,Z) : [Columns 5-7]
 * tBodyAccJerk.std (X,Y,Z) : [Columns 8-10]